beowulfey/pylinnaeo/README.md

 * [ARGTABLE2](https://github.com/jonathanmarvens/argtable2) -- for building Clustal Omega on Windows
 * [Clustal Omega, adapted to use CMake (so, so grateful) from GSL Biotech](https://github.com/GSLBiotech/clustal-omega/tree/master/src)

-#### What's up next?

-There is a lot I still want to do!
-Check out the "Issues" tab for stuff I know is broken.
-A quick list of features I want to add:

-* Currently only supports the Clustal Omega algorithm, and calls it even for just two sequences
-* Alignment order is not captured from ClustalO --> it just returns the input order, which is deceiving and confusing if you are used to the ClustalO website behavior
-* There is no way to export a sequence or alignment (although you can ctrl-C a sequence out!)
-* I want to add better drag-and-drop functionality, such as dragging a new sequence onto an alignment window, deleting sequences from an alignment, or rerranging the order (the former 2 would be non-destructive)
-* I need to make a preferences panel, with the preferences stored
-* I want to add more color themes
-* I want to make a dark theme for the app itself
-* I want to incorporate a PDB viewer